 DOG BIT CHILD – MN LAWYER INJURY ATTORNEYS

 Our lawyers have handled many cases in Minnesota where a dog bites a child, usually a neighbor’s dog at the neighbor’s house.
-If your son or daughter is bitten by a dog in MN, please speak with a dog bite lawyer at our office for a free consultation – you have the right to recover medical bills and your child must be compensated for the scarring and pain suffered.
+If your son or daughter is bitten by a dog in MN, please speak with a best dog bite lawyer at our office for a free consultation – you have the right to recover medical bills and your child must be compensated for the scarring and pain suffered.
 Sometimes, the child’s dog bite injury is a small scar on the hand or face.
 However, our MN dog bite attorneys have also represented families where the dog causes a very serious injury to the child, requiring multiple surgeries to reconstruct the face.
-Whether the injury and scar is severe or not, the child is still entitled to compensation for the dog bite.
+Whether the injury and scar is severe or not, the child is still entitled to compensation for the dog bite, which is the primary focus of our lawyers.
 The dog bite law in MN is very strict in holding the dog owner responsible, and most homeowner’s insurance policies provide coverage for an injury caused by a pet, which usually offers a degree of comfort if the animal is owned by a neighbor, family friend or relative.
-When you speak with a lawyer at our office after your child was bitten by a dog, we will explain the insurance issues and how to assure your neighbor that they will not personally suffer because of the claim.
+When you speak with an attorney at our office after your child was bitten by a dog, we will explain the insurance issues and how to assure your neighbor that they will not personally suffer because of the claim.

 If your child is injured from a dog bite or dog attack in MN, or your child is injured by a dog, please call us and a top attorney will discuss the situation with you and answer your questions.
 Our personal injury attorneys have 25 years of experience handling hundreds of injury cases.
 We are a family owned law firm and we offer personal attention to your case and help for your family.
 Our lawyers know what to do and how get fair compensation if your child is bitten by a dog.